 There are Bradleys, Collins, Elliotts, Gibsons, Griffiths, McMahans, Roberts, Watsons, Lamberts, Maneys, Jenkins, and the list goes on—with all the names being the same in one way: they are still common surnames in Swain County as well as in all of Western NC.
 Many folks who live right here in Cherokee County share the surnames.

-I finally realized that was the story-it was the story of Granny’s family who are Jenkins; of the Collins who live just over the GA line; of the Griffiths who live over the ridge; of the Watsons who live in Murphy; and of the Lamberts who live up on Junaluska.
-My entire experience with the Lufty Baptist Church told the story of me-and of the longevity of Appalachia.
+I finally realized that was the story.
+It was the story of Granny’s family who are Jenkins; of the Collins who live just over the GA line; of the Griffiths who live over the ridge; of the Watsons who live in Murphy; and of the Lamberts who live up on Junaluska.
+My entire experience with the Lufty Baptist Church told the story of the longevity of Appalachia.

 Earlier this week we talked about how sense of place ties Appalachians to their homeland.
 Multiple generations of the same family being able to settle in the same area (or country as Pap would say) ensures an enduring culture.